karan3691/Ecommerce-Recommender/readme.md

 # E-commerce Product Recommendation System

 ## Project Overview
 This project implements a product recommendation system for an e-commerce platform.
-The system utilizes collaborative filtering and content-based filtering techniques to provide personalized product recommendations to users based on their purchase history.
+The system utilizes collaborative filtering, content-based filtering and hybird approach techniques to provide personalized product recommendations to users based on their purchase history.

 ## Features
 - **Collaborative Filtering**: Recommends products based on the purchase behavior of similar users.